isomorphic-software/smartclient-docs/classes/Canvas.md

 ### Description
 Executed when a key is pressed on a focusable widget ([Canvas.canFocus](#attr-canvascanfocus): true).

-Use [EventHandler.getKey](EventHandler.md#classmethod-eventhandlergetkey) to find out the [keyName](../reference_2.md#type-keyname) of the key that was pressed, and use [EventHandler.shiftKeyDown](EventHandler.md#classmethod-eventhandlershiftkeydown) and related functions to determine whether modifier keys were down.
+Use [EventHandler.getKey](EventHandler.md#classmethod-eventhandlergetkey) to find out the [keyName](../reference.md#type-keyname) of the key that was pressed, and use [EventHandler.shiftKeyDown](EventHandler.md#classmethod-eventhandlershiftkeydown) and related functions to determine whether modifier keys were down.

 ### Returns

-`[Boolean](#type-boolean)` — false to prevent this event from bubbling to this widget's parent, true or undefined to bubble.
+`[boolean](../reference.md#type-boolean)` — false to prevent this event from bubbling to this widget's parent, true or undefined to bubble.

 ### Groups